Developing Apps and Applets

 How do I request network access for my app?

 You will need to modify your dxapp.json file so that the key access.network is a list of allowed domain names.
 You can use "*" to indicate that you want access to everything.
-The following excerpt gives access (redundantly) to everything, github, and Google.
+The following excerpt gives access to everything:

 How do I parallelize my app?